-Nevertheless, a growing body of work emerges around the topic of surveillance and examines information enhancement efforts by states.
-The mainstream discussion focuses on the mechanism of external information gathering via surveillance technology (i.e., traditional wiretapping or modern digital surveillance on the Internet) and how it penetrates dissent movements that aids in repression targeting (Xu, 2020; Gohdes, 2020).
-It is widely discussed that dictators employ secret police to spy on citizens and surveil the population (Greitens, 2016).
-The Stasi, the notorious secret police agency in East Germany, is an iconic example.
+Of great relevance to this research is the work on surveillance and information enhancement in dictatorships.
+The mainstream discussion focuses on external information gathering via surveillance technologies (i.e., traditional wiretapping or modern digital surveillance on the Internet) and how they penetrate dissent movements and aid repression targeting (Xu, 2020; Gohdes, 2020).
+It is widely discussed that dictators often employ secret police to spy on citizens and surveil the population (Greitens, 2016).
+Stasi, the notorious secret police agency in East Germany, is an iconic example.
 However, external monitoring via delegated agents can be economically costly and time-consuming since building a sophisticated surveillance system that actually works takes time and requires substantial infrastructure development (Xu, 2020), equipment and personnel (Scharpf and Gläßel, 2019), and resources to purchase civilian informants (Piotrowska, 2020).
-Thus, it is usually supplemented by the less expensive but more effective internal monitoring to gather dissent information (Heckathorn, 1988).
-Yet, existing research rarely examines the mechanism of internal information-gathering through defection and insider tipping.
-A black-box-like process where information is revealed by disloyalists and defectors within dissent organizations remains largely unstudied.
+Thus, it is usually supplemented by less expensive but more effective internal monitoring to gather dissent information (Heckathorn, 1988).
+Yet, existing research rarely examines the use of internal information-gathering through defection and insider tipping.
+A black-box-like process where information is revealed by disloyalists and defectors within dissent organizations thus remains largely unstudied.

 Some attempts have begun to probe this type of information flows despite the difficulty in data access.
-The rare documentation on dissent defection and ratting behavior has forced existing studies to rely on proxies for the information flows, such as measuring defection by repression intensity assuming defection will occur with repression (Condra and Shapiro, 2012) or studying reported willingness to inform via survey (Lyall, Shiraito and Imai, 2015) or collecting virtual tip counts online (Shaver and Shapiro, 2021).
-While very insightful, these approaches are very limited by their explanatory power since insider defection is not directly examined and tested.
+The rare documentation on dissent defection and ratting behavior has forced existing studies to rely on proxies for the information flows, such as measuring defection by repression intensity assuming defection will occur with repression (Condra and Shapiro, 2012), studying reported willingness to inform via survey (Lyall, Shiraito and Imai, 2015), or measuring defection with aggregated virtual tip counts (Shaver and Shapiro, 2021).
+While these works have significantly advanced our understanding of informing behavior, they are limited by their explanatory power because individual defection either is not directly observed or does not differentiate between civilian tipping and actual insider tipping.
 It is also unclear how governments incentivize defection through rewards and whom regimes target to flip that maximizes quality intelligence feeds.
-This study complements and refines previous arguments on authoritarian information-gathering with a new explanation and empirical evidence, showing that dictators target relationships to key actors in underground dissent movements and encourage their flipping behavior through reduced penalty or immunity.
+This study complements and refines previous arguments on state information-gathering with a new explanation and empirical evidence, showing that dictators target relationships to key actors in underground dissent movements and encourage their flipping behavior through reduced penalty or immunity.